BhargavP983/Web_series_analytics/README.md

 # Web_series_analytics
-While working as an intern at TCR Innovation I have completed this Final Project Using machine learning Algorithms for analytics report on web series
+While working as an intern at TCR Innovation I have completed this Final Project on analytics report on web series Using machine learning Algorithms.